Management and Entrepreneurship

 MGMT 3538.
 Leading Teams and Projects

 This course focuses on building and leading project teams in dynamic environments.
-The course covers tools and concepts for effective project management and techniques for creating high performing temporary teams.
+The course covers tools and concepts to manage teams and project teams, including some project management skills.
 Students will assess team composition and team dynamics, and learn to intervene when conflict is unhealthy.
-Key practices for project planning, monitoring and controlling are examined, including an examination of common sources of project risks.
+Key practices for project planning, monitoring, and controlling are examined, including an examination of common sources of project risks.
 (4 units)

 Prerequisites: MGMT 3000 Leading People in Organizations.